ashleycollis/optimize-my-oura/README.md

 # optimize-my-oura

-Personal health dashboard pulling data from Oura Ring with AI-powered insights.
-Built to track sleep, readiness, and activity metrics more effectively than the native app.
+Personal health dashboard powered by Oura Ring data and AI insights.

+A custom dashboard that visualizes your sleep, readiness, and activity metrics more effectively than the native Oura app.
+It integrates directly with the Oura API and uses AI-generated insights to give personalized health guidance.

 ## Features

 - **Daily Metrics**: Sleep, readiness, and activity scores with 7/30-day trend views
-- **AI Coach**: GPT-4o-mini powered recommendations based on your data patterns
+- **AI Coach Summary**: GPT-4o-mini powered recommendations based on your data patterns
 - **Workout Tracking**: Activity sessions synced from Oura's workout API
 - **Pattern Analysis**: Average sleep, bedtime, and step counts over time
 - **Interactive Chat**: Ask questions about your health data in natural language